iamsoroush/abstractions/docs/prepare_your_code.md

 - `project_name`: 'mnist' # required, will be used as mlflow's experiment_name

-Put your config at `repo_root/runs/run_name`, push your code, and now you can request for a training session.
+Put your config inside `repo_root/runs/run_name`, push your code, and now you can request for a training session.